Coises/ColumnsPlusPlus/README.md

 Like Notepad++, Columns++ is released under the GNU General Public License (either version 2 of the License, or, at your option, any later version).

+## Purpose

+Columns++ is designed to provide some helpful functions for editing text or data that is lined up visually in columns, so that you can make a rectangular selection of the column(s) you want to process.

+The integrated implementation of __Elastic tabstops__ works to line up columns when tabs are used as logical separators, including tab-separated values data files as well as any ordinary text or code document containing sections in which you want to line up columns easily using tabs.
+You can use this feature on its own or with the other functions in Columns++.

 ## Main Features

 * __Elastic tabstops:__ Columns++ includes a new implementation of Nick Gravgaard's [Elastic tabstops](https://nickgravgaard.com/elastic-tabstops/). _(Please note that as of this writing I have not communicated with Mr. Gravgaard about my implementation of his proposal, and no endorsement on his part is implied.)_